 |

-The Sambastas in full action (©Badische Zeitrung)
+| The Sambastas in full action (©Badische Zeitung) |

-the ransom.
 When the municipal authorities refused their request, the

 Sambastas forced a court decision.
 One year after their complaint, a Freiburg

-of 104.9 decibels, with 100 decibels being the value where noise can be
+been illegal.
+Even the argument that noise measurements showed peaks of 104.9 decibels, with 100 decibels being the threshold at which noise can be

-harmful to your health (the Sambastas actually kept their ears plugged) did
+harmful to your health (the Sambastas actually kept their ears plugged), did

 not influence the judge.
 Since the initial argument of the authorities to